rodrig0rocha/Predicting-Hospital-Readmissions/README.md

 In this project, several machine learning models were implemented and evaluated to predict hospital readmissions for diabetic patients.
 Each model was built using a consistent preprocessing pipeline for fair comparison.
 I have explored various machine learning models and techniques in this project, including:

--Complement Naive Bayes
+- Complement Naive Bayes
--Gaussian Naive Bayes
+- Gaussian Naive Bayes
--Decision Tree
+- Decision Tree
--Logistic Regression
+- Logistic Regression
--Random Forest
+- Random Forest
--Linear Support Vector Classifier
+- Linear Support Vector Classifier
--Gradient Boosting
+- Gradient Boosting
--AdaBoost
+- AdaBoost
--CatBoost
+- CatBoost

 Feature engineering and selection techniques were also employed to enhance model performance.